 What is the best VPN for me?

 The best VPN service for you will depend on what you need.
-But for an overall top rated service we vouch for ExpressVPN as it's well priced - higher than most, sure - but it offers a solid all-round setup.
-You get a wide number of internationally placed servers, high-grade encryption security and an excellent 24/7 live chat support.
-Also, the clients - aka apps - work really work across devices including iOS, Android, Mac and Windows with a super simple to user interface and added security of a kill switch and more.
+But for an overall top-rated service we vouch for ExpressVPN as it offers a solid all-around setup for a fair price, though there are cheaper VPN options.
+You get a wide number of internationally placed servers, high-grade encryption security, and excellent 24/7 live chat support.
+Also, the clients, aka apps, work really work across devices including iOS, Android, Mac, and Windows with a super simple to user interface and added security of a kill switch and more.
 All that can be used across five devices at the same time.

 If absolute security is your main requisite then Surfshark is a good choice as it uses a private DNS, double VPN hop and AES-256 encryption to keep your identity and location totally hidden.

 As you've probably worked out, VPN services vary and so do their prices.
 They start at free, with limits on things like data or server availability, but then go up to over $100 per year.
 The average monthly price, if you pay month-to-month and don't commit to longer is about $10 per month.